Miss Grand Spain 2026

-At the end of the event, Miss Grand Spain 2025 Aitana Jiménez of Lleda will crown her successor, who will represent Spain internationally in the affiliated parent stage, Miss Grand International 2026, to be held in India in October 2026.
+At the end of the event, Alba María Ruiz, representing the Province of Almería, was named the winner and was crowned by the outgoing Miss Grand Spain 2025 Aitana Jiménez of Lleda.
+Alba will represent Spain internationally in the affiliated parent stage, Miss Grand International 2026, to be held in India in October 2026.

 Background

 Date and venue

 On June 14, 2025, during the grand final of the Miss Grand Spain 2025 pageant held in Adamuz, the city was announced as the host of the 2026 national edition, with the final competition scheduled for May, marking the second consecutive year Adamuz will host the event.
+However, on 4 May 2026, the organizers announced that the competition would instead be relocated to Mogán, in the Province of Las Palmas.

 Selection of contestants

-As in previous editions, the contestants for the present year’s competition were selected through provincial pageants conducted across the nation, organized by various entities, some of which assumed responsibility for more than one province.
+As in previous editions, the contestants for the present year's competition were selected through provincial pageants conducted across the nation, organized by various entities, some of which assumed responsibility for more than one province.

 The following is a list of the provinces that held the preliminary contests for Miss Grand Spain 2026.